Welcome to the Internet Home of the Lyme Disease Society

 Link to the CDC Statistics on Lyme disease cases

 Study - Lack of Evidence Behind Certain Treatment Guidelines

 Link to Study Published in Archives of Internal Medicine

 Infectious Disease Treatment Guidelines (outside site)

-The Bucks County Lyme Disease Support Group meets monthly in Doylestown, PA outside of Philadelphia.
+Disease Support Group meets monthly in Bucks County, PA outside of Philadelphia.

 Click for more details

 Thank you for visiting LymeSociety.com, and we hope you will come back soon.
-Let's all work together to fight this disease!
+Let's all work together to fight these diseases!